-Crawling Baby Fact #1: Their newfound goal in life is to put everything in sight into their mouths, whether that’s days-old Cheerios, your latest subscription to House Beautiful or a sibling’s small toy.
-Not sure how small is too small for safety?
+Crawling babies have more access to items they can put in their mouths, whether that’s dog food or an older sibling’s LEGOs.
+Not sure what's a choking hazard?
 Use the toilet paper tube trick.
-If the item fits through the tube, it should be kept out of Baby’s reach.
+If the item fits through the tube, it should be kept out of baby’s reach.

 3. Skin Saver

 Hard surfaces can damage a crawling baby’s delicate skin.
 Rough floors, concrete playgrounds or even carpet can cause scraped, bruised or raw knees from frequent contact.
 Save your baby’s knees—and pants—by slipping leg warmers or baby knee pads, like the cute ones above from Simply Kids, over baby’s legs.
 Pro tip: Baby knee pads are also good protection for wobbly toddlers who take frequent tumbles.

 4. Staying Alert

 Baby-proofing your home is the first step in keeping baby safe, but any time you venture out and about with a mobile baby, you’ll have to stay on kid watch like your baby's life depends on it (because it does).
 Even new crawlers are shockingly quick.
 If you have any doubts about whether you can stay fully focused on your little explorer, play it safe and strap baby into a stroller or carrier.